AnthroTox: Antropology of Toxicity

 Human-made toxic threats have become a central theme in Social Anthropology.
 At SAI, we approach toxicity from various perspectives to rethink our ways of knowing, writing, and doing anthropology.

-Toxicity: Kenyan farmer spraying insecticides against Fall Army Worm (Photo Miriam Waltz)
+Toxicity: Kenyan farmer spraying insecticides against Fall Army Worm (Photo: Miriam Waltz, ANTHUSIA project)

 The focus on human-made toxic threats reflects wider societal concerns with environmental pollution; it also recombines fundamental anthropological concerns: from ethics and political economy to landscape and nature, food and consumption to science and technology, kinship and gender to history and temporality - to name a few.